cs1302uga/cs1302-styleguide/README.md

 The `-c cs1302_checks.xml` option ensures that `checkstyle` is checking for compliance with this styleguide.
-Since you'll be typing this command often, you may want to set up a bash alias to avoid typing the entire command each time.
+Since you'll be typing this command often, you may want to set up a Bash alias to avoid typing the entire command each time.
 Do do this, open your `.bashrc` file located in your home directory and add the following line to the end:

 ```
 alias check1302="checkstyle -c cs1302_checks.xml"
 ```

-After adding the above line to your `.bash_profile` file, exit `emacs` and run the command
+After adding the above line to your `~/.bash_profile` file, exit your text editor, then run the command:

 ```
-source ~/.bash_profile
+$ source ~/.bash_profile
 ```

 Now, you can run checkstyle on a Java file using the following, shortened, command:

 ```
-check1302 src/cs1302/Test.java
+$ check1302 src/cs1302/Test.java
 ```

 In the program output, any warnings that appear relate directly